rathena/rathena/doc/script_commands.md

 \***getpartyname**(**\<party id\>**)

 This function will return the name of a party that has the specified ID number.
-If there is no such party ID, "null" will be returned.
+If there is no such party ID, "`null`" will be returned.

 Lets say the ID of a party was saved as a global variable: